Before the Hire:

 - Students frequently do not understand what it means to work as an independent contractor and be paid through a 1099.
 They are often caught unaware that their tax liability increases under a 1099.

 Employer Statement of Understanding

-Once an offer of co-op employment has been extended by an organization and then accepted by a UML student, all of the co-op partners including the University enter into an agreement that outlines the expectations and responsbilities for all parties.
-It is the co-op student's responsbility to initation of the agreement on CareerLINK.
-The Agreement must be electronically signed and on file before the UML student begins his/her co-op employment.
+Once an offer of co-op employment has been extended by an organization and then accepted by a UMass Lowell student, all of the co-op partners including the University enter into an agreement that outlines the expectations and responsibilities for all parties.
+It is the co-op student's responsibility to initiation of the agreement on CareerLINK.
+The Agreement must be electronically signed and on file before the UMass Lowell student begins his/her co-op employment.

 During the Co-op: